MatthewLadas/CSS-My-Site-Practice/README.md

 # CSS_My_Site_Practice

-- Following along a course I'm currently taking to brush up on my CSS skills.
+- This project is a code along from a course I'm currently taking to brush up on my CSS skills.